-The path to recovery for people with compulsive behaviours such as substance abuse, gambling and sex addictions, and eating disorders requires trained professionals with theoretical knowledge and practical skills.
-This program will prepare you for a variety of challenging and rewarding careers in the field of addictions counselling.
-In this program, you will acquire the skills necessary to deal with individuals, couples, groups and families dealing with a variety of compulsive behaviors.
-If you are a compassionate person with a high level of self awareness, Addictions Counselling may be a good fit for you.
+The path to recovery for those with compulsive behaviours such as substance abuse, gambling, sex addictions, and eating disorders requires trained professionals with theoretical knowledge and practical skills.
+This program prepares you for a variety of challenging and rewarding careers dealing with individuals with a variety of compulsive behaviours.
+If you are compassionate with a high level of self-awareness, Addictions Counselling may be a good fit for you.

-This rigorous and unique program is the only one of its kind in Canada, and prepares you with knowledge of a range of dependencies and with multi-level intervention skills.
+This rigorous and unique diploma program is the only one of its kind in Canada, and prepares you with knowledge of a range of dependencies, while teaching multi-level intervention skills.

-Due to the nature and demands of the addictions counselling profession, the program invites emotional involvement and an ongoing commitment to self-awareness as an integral component of the process of becoming educated as a professional addictions counsellor.
+Due to the nature and demands of the addictions counselling profession, the program invites both emotional involvement and an ongoing commitment to self-awareness as an integral component of becoming educated as a professional addictions counsellor.

 Alberta high school courses or equivalents

 You may wish to consider this route if you have completed a high school diploma but not completed the courses required for admission; have completed a diploma with less than an average of 60%; or have not completed high school.

 You must submit a letter detailing how your experiences since secondary school contribute to your potential for success in the program, your goals for the future, and why study in this program will assist you to realize these goals.